palantir/atlasdb/docs/source/cluster_management/kvs-migration.rst

 .. tip::

     If you are migrating to/from Oracle KVS, the standard AtlasDB CLI distribution will not work as it does not contain the requisite Oracle drivers.
-Internal users should contact the AtlasDB team for assistance; external users should compile the CLI from source, suitably adding the Oracle drivers.
+Please contact the AtlasDB team for assistance.

 Migration of all transactional data from one KVS to another can be performed using the :ref:`AtlasDB CLI<clis>`.

-To run migration, the ``fromConfig`` option should be specified as the path to a file which contains a YAML representation that has configuration for how Atlas should connect to the source KVS.
+To run the migration, the ``fromConfig`` option should be specified as the path to a file which contains a YAML representation that has configuration for how Atlas should connect to the source KVS.
 The ``migrateConfig`` option should be specified as the path to a file which contains a YAML representation including configuration for how Atlas should connect to the destination KVS.